iPad 6 Wi-Fi Right Antenna Replacement

 Step 17

-- Pop in a new opening pick and slide it halfway along the right edge of the iPad.
-Easy does it!
+- Grab a fresh opening pick and slide it to the middle of the iPad's right edge.

 Step 18